brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 .. rst-class:: bignums-xxl

 #.
-Create The Type Model Class
+Create the type model class

    The model class for a type defines the available properties.
 The model class for the `VirtualLocation` type may look like the following::